jardon/gnome-mosaic/README.md

 If you want to uninstall the extension, you may invoke `make uninstall`, and then open the "Keyboard Shortcuts" panel in GNOME Settings to select the "Reset All.." button in the header bar.

-> Note that if you are packaging for your Linux distribution, many features in GNOME Mosaic will not work out of the box because they require changes to GNOME's default keyboard shortcuts.
+> Note that if you are packaging for your Linux distribution, many features in Mosaic will not work out of the box because they require changes to GNOME's default keyboard shortcuts.
 A local install is necessary if you aren't packaging your GNOME session with these default keyboard shortcuts unset or changed.

 ## Shared Features